robclu/ripple/README.md

   Ripple will print out the complete build configuration at the end of the cmake command, so you can verify that the chosen parameters are correct.

+This process is trying to be made simpler, but with current Cmake, this is the simplest process to ensure that the build is correct.

 ## Getting Started

 The shortest code to help with getting started is the SAXPY example,